Diocesan Synod Nivariense: Opening and development of the synod

 The synod was officially opened on 31 May 1998 (Feast of Pentecost) in La Laguna Cathedral.
 Last night was held at the Church of La Concepción de La Laguna a prayer vigil led by Bishop Emeritus Damián Iguacen Borau and Bishop Felipe Fernández own.

 From that moment, the synod assembly over several months rushing eight intense sessions.
 The main objectives discussed were: The proper reception of Second Vatican Council a comprehensive and systematic way, entry into the third millennium of the birth of Christ with a spiritual renewal of the diocese, held for the first time since the erection of the diocese one diocesan synod and respond adequately to the profound social, political and cultural changes affecting religious life response.
 Besides other issues, such as family, diocesan structures and church and youth were treated.

-Since it was an synod of diocesan level, it participated priests and laity from all the islands that make up the Diocese of San Cristóbal de La Laguna, i.e. the islands of Tenerife, La Palma, La Gomera and El Hierro.
+Since it was a synod of diocesan level, it participated priests and laity from all the islands that make up the Diocese of San Cristóbal de La Laguna, i.e. the islands of Tenerife, La Palma, La Gomera and El Hierro.